exercism/gleam/exercises/concept/bettys-bike-shop/.meta/design.md

 - Know how to give modules a name when importing them.
 - Know how to import functions from modules in an unqualified manner.
 - Know how to export functions for use by other modules.
+- Know how to convert between Gleam's `Int` and `Float` types.
+- Know how to use Gleam's int and float operators.

 ## Out of scope